reiggrau/websocket-connect4/README.md

 Before you exchange messages with the server, you need to decide their format.
 There is no universal convention for this.

-Let’s use JSON objects with a type key identifying the type of the event and the rest of the object containing properties of the event.
+Let's use JSON objects with a type key identifying the type of the event and the rest of the object containing properties of the event.

-Here’s an event describing a move in the middle slot of the board:
+Here's an event describing a move in the middle slot of the board:

 ```js
 const event = { type: "play", column: 3 };
 ```

-Here’s how to serialize this event to JSON and send it to the server:
+Here's how to serialize this event to JSON and send it to the server:

 ```js
 websocket.send(JSON.stringify(event));